Air Purifier Types

 What is an air purifier?
 Simply put, it is a device you plug into an outlet to help reduce the amount of airborne pollutants and irritants that are often found inside your home’s air.
 So, do air purifiers work?
 Yes, but the effectiveness can depend on the air purifier type.
 Additionally, it’s important to understand that an air purifier isn’t a silver bullet but can go a long way to improve your indoor air quality along a multi-pronged approach that includes both reducing the source of pollutants and improved ventilation.3 do air purifiers work

 But first let’s address a big question that comes up when people are deciding whether to purchase an air purifier for their home.
-While many might say that they already have a powerful HVAC system with high quality air filter(s) running in their homes, we would point out that adding an air purifier into the mix can focus efforts on purifying the air in specific rooms of your home.
+While many might say that they already have a powerful HVAC system with high quality air filter(s) running in their homes, we would point out that adding an air purifier into the mix can focus efforts on improving the indoor air quality in specific rooms of your home.
 But it’s important to choose the proper unit for both your home and your family’s needs.

 Studies have shown that using an air purifier in your home can help improve at least one measure or marker of improved health outcome.
 A few examples of those health outcomes or markers include allergy and asthma symptoms and several effects of cardiovascular effects associated with exposure to particulate matter.2